User Roles & Permissions

 What Viewers cannot do:

-- Create or edit anything
+- Create or edit items or milestones

 - Vote on priorities